Transportation and Land Use Program

 Talks, Conferences, Industry Events, and Leadership: Eric Goldwyn led off the year, delivering a lecture at the University of Toronto’s Institute for Municipal Finance & Governance on the high cost of transit projects.
 Eric was also named to Mayor-elect Zohran Mamdani’s Transition Committee.
 Alon Levy attended InnoTrans, one of the largest transport trade fairs in the world.
 Marco Chitti addressed the Canadian Urban Transit Association in Montreal about ongoing research on the high costs of transit construction.
 Elif Ensari presented a paper at the Vision Zero Cities Conference on Turkey’s subway-building boom.

 New Hires: This year we hired Zhexuan “Franklin” Tang as a junior research scholar.
 Franklin has supported our work developing a rolling stock database, mastering ridership estimation software, contributing to our train operations research, and spearheading our A Better Billion report.
-We hired Matthew Bornholt to carry out an in-depth case study on London’s transit costs.
+We brought in Matthew Bornholt to carry out an in-depth case study on London’s transit costs.
 Bornholt has also provided data on Japanese construction costs and contributed to our train operations research.
-Finally, we hired Ilya Petoushkoff to lead our Moscow case study.
+Finally, we brought in Ilya Petoushkoff to lead our Moscow case study.

 Media: We wrote op-eds, recorded podcasts, and even did some old-fashioned radio and television interviews this year.
 We were quoted or cited in a range of media publications, including the Austin Free PressSacramento BeeCityLabBloombergDaily NewsNewsdayWall Street JournalNew YorkerMass TransitCrain’s New York Business, and the New York Times.
 Our research was picked up by a handful of books, too: Ezra Klein and Derek Thompson’s Abundance, Dan Wang’s Breakneck, Marc Dunkelman’s Why Nothing Works, and Benjamin Schneider’s The Unfinished City